SS Harry Luckenbach

-SS Harry Luckenbach, built as a cargo ship ordered by the Luckenbach Steamship Company and built at Sun Shipbuilding and Drydock Co. in Chester, Pennsylvania in 1919.
-The as yet unnamed ship was requisitioned by the United States Shipping Board (USSB) before completion and converted to a troop transport.
+SS Harry Luckenbach, was a cargo ship ordered by the Luckenbach Steamship Company and built at Sun Shipbuilding and Drydock Co. in Chester, Pennsylvania in 1919.
+The ship was requisitioned by the United States Shipping Board (USSB) before completion and converted to a troop transport.
 The USSB allocated the ship, which had been fitted out with temporary troop accommodation in its cargo spaces, to the Navy which commissioned the ship on 7 July 1919 as USS Sol Navis with the Identification number 4031A.
 The ship was decommissioned October 1919 after two trips to France.

 In 1920 Luckenbach Steamship purchased the ship and operated it commercially as Harry Luckenbach in intercoastal trade.
 In April 1942 the ship was turned over to the War Shipping Administration (WSA) with the company assigned as the WSA operating agent.
 On 17 March 1943 she was sunk by the German U-boat with loss of all eighty persons aboard.